Graduate Certificate

 Scroll diploma vector icon isolated on white background

-• General Certificate – suitable for students moving into employment, TAFE, apprenticeships, or further vocational study.
+• General Certificate – suitable for those wanting to move into employment, TAFE studies, apprenticeships, or further vocational study.

-Students must register their certificate pathway before beginning the higher-level PACEs so that all completed work is counted toward graduation.
-Once all required credits, assessments, and moderation checks are completed, AEM issues the Graduation Certificate, which can be used for work, further study, or tertiary entrance (depending on the chosen pathway).
+Graduate Certificate pathways must be registered before beginning the higher-level PACEs (Levels 10-12), so that all completed work is counted towards the desired certificate.
+Once all required coursework, credits, assessment and moderation checks have been completed, AEM issues a Graduate Certificate, which can be used for work, further study, or tertiary entrance (depending on the chosen pathway).

 Certificate Pathways